dbindel/cam-handbook/handbook.md

 semester.
 The admission to candidacy examination is given to determine if the student is "ready to begin work on a thesis."
-The content and methods of examination are agreed on by the student and his/her committee before the examination.
-The student must be prepared to answer questions on the proposed area of research, and to pass the exam, he/she must demonstrate expertise beyond just mastery of basic mathematics covered in the standard first-year graduate courses.
+The content and methods of examination are agreed on by the student and their committee before the examination.
+The student must be prepared to answer questions on the proposed area of research, and to pass the exam, they must demonstrate expertise beyond just mastery of basic mathematics covered in the standard first-year graduate courses.

 The A-Exam should be scheduled well in advance of the exam and the